Solar Benefits and Drawback for Owners

 A: Yes and No

 The warm fuzzy feeling of saving the planet is a bit dampened by the financial realities of solar technology, despite the added home value.
 Solar panels and electrical systems are neither cheap nor easy to install.
 Many well-meaning homeowners get liens on their house when financing and installing solar panels.
-In 2019, these costs could be upwards of $25,000 to $35,000.
+In 2024, these costs average $11,569 (for a 5 kilowatt solar panel system).
 While the theory is that this will pay for itself and be a major draw for buyers, this isn’t always the case.
-Many lenders won’t fund a buyer when these liens are in place.
+Some lenders won’t fund a buyer when these liens are in place.
 And if there’s a lease, prospective buyers and their lenders will want to make sure they’re OK with all the terms.

 Furthermore, once a home is purchased, it becomes the responsibility of the new homeowner to continue the payments, and if there’s a substantial amount left on the lease term and the cost of the lease isn’t sufficiently offset by the savings, then buyers may not be excited about the solar panels you added.
 It’s like running into an HOA fee they never anticipated.
 Buyers who purchase a home with a beautiful kitchen don’t expect to pay the contractor who remodeled it.
 So if you’re trying to sell them on the cost-savings of solar panels, they won’t be as convinced of the added value if the panels come with an additional monthly payment.